utilitywarehouse/system-manifests/arc/README.md

 The github credentials can be used to hijack other runners and steal the credentials that are sent to the compromised runners.

+Usually, configuring dedicated kubectl credentials on the github action is enough to meet team's access needs.

-An alternative for teams is to let @systems operate a dedicated runner set for them and give their runners access to their team-private resources with network policies rules that select only their runners with pod name,label or annotation selectors.
+Another alternative for teams is to let @systems operate a dedicated runner set for them and give their runners access to their team-private resources with network policies rules that select only their runners with pod name,label or annotation selectors.

+### Deploying team-dedicated runners
+* Create a new dir inside `runner` with the new runner name.
+* Copy a kustomization.yaml file from another runner, and also copy and update a values.yaml file, changing at least the `runnerScaleSetName` value, to the new runner name.
+* On the Makefile, duplicate an existing generator code and update the RUNNER name.

 ### Deploying team-managed runners
 If teams need a team-managed ARC deployment, the easiest approach would be to